ufz/vtkdiff/README.md

 # License and copyright

 Copyright (c) 2015-2025, OpenGeoSys Community (<http://www.opengeosys.org>)
-Distributed under a Modified BSD License.
+vtkdiff is distributed under the Modified BSD License.
+See the [LICENSE.txt][license-source] for the license text.
-See accompanying file LICENSE.txt or <http://www.opengeosys.org/project/license>.